-Collecting downed wood or other natural debris for fires is prohibited, as the biomass is important for the local ecosystem.
+Collecting downed wood or other natural debris for fires is prohibited, as biomass is important for the local ecosystem.
 Firewood can be purchased from the camp host.
 During periods of high fire danger, campfires may be prohibited.

 Cedar Grove Group Campground is a solid choice for large groups seeking a Palomar Mountain camping adventure.
-Located less than a mile southeast of Doane Valley Campground, Cedar Grove offers easy access to Baptist Trail, Adams Trail and Scott's Cabin Trail, and is a great base for exploring some of Palomar Mountain's most idyllic landscapes.
+Located less than a mile southeast of Doane Valley Campground, Cedar Grove offers easy access to Baptist Trail, Adams Trail, and Scott’s Cabin Trail, and is a great base for exploring some of Palomar Mountain’s most idyllic landscapes.

 Observatory Campground is one of two campgrounds (along with Fry Campground) that are close to the Palomar Observatory, a world-class center of astronomy research operated by the California Institute of Technology.

-Just two miles from the observatory, the campground sits at at elevation of 4,800 feet.
+Just two miles from the observatory, the campground sits at an elevation of 4,800 feet.
 It offers 42 sites with a variety of amenities for both tent and RV camping, as well as easy access to hiking and biking.

 The campground is organized around one large loop with parking spurs for each campsite.
 Some of the sites have concrete pads intended to serve as a solid base for telescopes.
 The sites can accommodate vehicles up to 32 feet in length.

-The campground has coin operated hot showers, flush and vaulted toilets, fire rings and potable water.
+The campground has coin-operated hot showers, flush and vaulted toilets, fire rings, and potable water.

 Reservations for the sites are released 6 months in advance at 7:30 am PST and can be made through Recreation.gov.

-Fry Creek Campground located just north of Observatory Campground across the S6, and a little over 2 miles from the Palomar Observatory.
-The campground is located at an elevation of 4,900 feet, in a dense with evergreen and oak forest, making it one of the cooler places on the mountain to camp.
+Fry Creek Campground is located just north of Observatory Campground across the S6, and a little over 2 miles from the Palomar Observatory.
+The campground is located at an elevation of 4,900 feet, in a dense evergreen and oak forest, making it one of the cooler places on the mountain to camp.

 The campground offers 20 sites, which include picnic tables and fire pits.
 Fires are only allowed in fire pits or camp stoves.
 The maximum vehicle size is 15 feet and trailers are allowed.
-The campground offer potable water and vault toilets.
+The campground offers potable water and vault toilets.